Olsro/ios-wallet-sender/README.md

 1) npm install
 2) npm start
 3) Connect to http://yourlocalip:8000/getpass
 4) Put any "pass.pkpass" in the folder of this project.
-Visit again http://yourlocalip:8000/getpass from your iOS device : it should now ask to add this loyalty card.
+Visit again http://yourlocalip:8000/getpass from your iOS device : it should now ask to add the loyalty card.
 You can swap pass.pkpass to add another one without having to reboot again this little server.

 # Enjoy !